fwextensions/QuicKey/docs/chrome-store-description.md

 # Description

-Navigate your ocean of Chrome tabs by typing part of the page's title or URL.
+Navigate your ocean of Chrome tabs by just typing part of the page's title or URL.

  • Press the customizable shortcut:
      • Windows: alt-Q